 Robinson Township Board Meeting

-The next regular meeting of the Robinson Township Board will be held on Wednesday, February 8, 2022 at 7:00 pm at the Robinson Township Hall, 12010 120th Ave, Grand Haven, MI 49417.
+at 7:00 pm at the Robinson Township Hall, 12010 120th Ave, Grand Haven, MI 49417.

 Robinson Township Office Information